South African forces free ministers kidnapped by veterans | DW | 15.10.2021

 Minister in the Presidency Mondli Gungubele, Defense Minister Thandi Modise and her deputy Thabang Makwetla met leaders of the former armed wing of the ruling ANC party on Thursday.

-The veterans helped free the country from apartheid under the leadership of Nelson Mandela in the 1990s.
-They also supported former president Jacob Zuma in his recent court battles.
+Under the leadership of Nelson Mandela, who later became South African president, the veterans helped free the country from apartheid in the 1990s.
+They also supported former President Jacob Zuma in his recent court battles.

-The group is demanding to meet with President Cyril Ramaphosa about a four-million-rand ($270,000, €233,000) cash payout to help the veterans start businesses.
+The group is demanding to meet with President Cyril Ramaphosa about a 4-million-rand ($270,000, €233,000) cash payout to help the veterans start businesses.

 "As we were leaving the meeting, proceeding to the doors, they closed the doors.
 It was at that point that we realized that we were held hostage," Gungubele said in a video statement on Twitter.

-Police tried to negotiate with the kidnappers but when they failed, decided to take "a tactical approach," police spokesman Vish Naidoo said in a statement.
+Police tried to negotiate with the kidnappers, but when they failed, they decided to take "a tactical approach," police spokesman Vish Naidoo said in a statement.

 The National Joint Operation and Intelligence Structure (NATJoints) sent in special forces units to save the ministers.